 - a.
-The project applicant has agreed to revise the project to avoid these significant effects or to mitigate the effects to a point where it is clear that no significant effects would occur, as reflected in the Conditions of Approval attached as Exhibit B. - b.
+The project applicant has agreed to revise the project to avoid these significant effects or to mitigate the effects to a point where it is clear that no significant effects would occur. - b.
 There is no substantial evidence before the City that the revised project may have a significant effect. - 2.
-The plan systematically implements and is consistent with the General Plan for the following reasons: - a.
+GPA2019-0001 is internally consistent with the elements of the General Plan, including the goals and policies stated therein for the following reasons: - a.
 The amendment is consistent with Land Use Policies 1.1.1 and 1.1.2 in that it supports the diverse needs of Corona's residents by accommodating uses that help sustain Corona as a cohesive, distinct, and self-sustaining community, and minimize the need for Corona's residents to travel to surrounding communities for services and employment. - b.
 The amendment is consistent with Growth and Development Policy 1.4.3 as it would allow for the development of vacant lands within the City on the periphery of existing development that complements the scale and pattern of existing uses, protects development and population from natural hazards, and where it is logical and feasible to extend infrastructure improvements. - c.
-The amendment is consistent with Downtown Corona Policy 1.17.6 in that the project is designed with a centralized parking lot that can be shared by multiple tenants within the two medical office buildings. - d.
+The amendment is consistent with Downtown Corona Policy 1.17.6 as the project is designed with a centralized parking lot that can be shared by multiple tenants within the two medical office buildings. - d.
 The amendment is consistent with Downtown Corona Policy 1.17.7 in that it would allow for the development of a medical office park that is attractive in architectural design and landscaping and creates an image conduce to economic revitalization in accordance with the Downtown Corona Revitalization Specific Plan. - e.
-The amendment is consistent with Downtown Corona Policy 1.17.9 because it promotes the consolidation of individual lots for the development of cohesive and well-designed commercial and mixed-use projects that maintain the area's character of low-rise and pedestrian-oriented buildings with distinctive storefronts. - 3.
-The Plan provides for the development of a comprehensively planned project that is superior to development otherwise allowed under the conventional zoning classifications for the following reasons: - a.
-SPA2019-0001 will result in a project that continues to be comprehensively planned in accordance with the provisions of the Downtown Corona Revitalization Specific Plan and Corona Municipal Code. - 4.
-The Plan provides for the construction, improvement, or extension of transportation facilities, public utilities and public services required by the long-term needs of the project and/or other area residents, and complements the orderly development of the City beyond the project's boundaries for the following reason - a.
-The amendment will facilitate development that includes the appropriate infrastructure that will be required at the time of development of the overall project site.
+The amendment is consistent with Downtown Corona Policy 1.17.9 because it promotes the consolidation of individual lots for the development of cohesive and well-designed commercial and mixed-use projects that maintain the area's character of low-rise and pedestrian-oriented buildings with distinctive storefronts.